dav/LogRoller/README.md

 So you can go to your agent and say _"hey those last changes you made don't seem to be working.
 I just did a test run between the two devices and the transfer didn't succeed."_

-And you agent will respond _"Let me run logroller to see what happened...."_
+And your agent will respond _"Let me run logroller to see what happened...."_

 ## What It Does